Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

     remaining extensions  : 10
     remaining time in days: 90
     ```

     To explain:

-    * `ws_allocate` - command to allocate
+    - `ws_allocate` - command to allocate
-    * `-F scratch` - on the scratch filesystem
+    - `-F scratch` - on the scratch filesystem
-    * `test-workspace` - workspace's name
-    * a life time of `90` days
-    * `-r 7 -m marie.testuser@tu-dresden.de` - send a reminder to `marie.testuser@tu-dresden.de` 7 days before expiration
+    - `-r 7 -m marie.testuser@tu-dresden.de` - send a reminder to `marie.testuser@tu-dresden.de` 7 days before expiration
+    - `test-workspace` - workspace's name
+    - a life time of `90` days

     The path to this workspace is `/scratch/ws/marie-test-workspace`.
-You will need it when transferring data or running jobs.
+You will need it when
+    transferring data or running jobs.

 Find more [information on workspaces in the compendium](../data_lifecycle/workspaces.md).